osgi/osgi/org.osgi.test.cases.zigbee/README.md

   * A writable attribute of ZCL type Boolean.
   * A *<command>* element and its respective response command defined.

-# Some information about how operates the CT
+# Some information about how operates the TCK

-The CT bundle starts by loading the *zcl.xml* and the *zigbee-ct-template.xml* files.
-If these files do not contain all the minimum set of information required to perform the tests, the CT exits with a failure.
+The TCK bundle starts by loading the *zcl.xml* and the *zigbee-tck-template.xml* files.
+If these files do not contain all the minimum set of information required to perform the tests, the TCK exits with a failure.

-If the nodes listed in the *zigbee-ct-template.xml* file have a User Descriptor, it will be modified by the CT.
+If the nodes listed in the *zigbee-tck-template.xml* file have a User Descriptor, it will be modified by the TCK.

-The CT performs also some cross-check tests also on those ZigBeeNode and ZigBeeEndpoint services that it was able to discover in the service registry, but that are not reported in the *zigbee-ct-template.xml* file.
+The TCK performs also some cross-check tests also on those ZigBeeNode and ZigBeeEndpoint services that it was able to discover in the service registry, but that are not reported in the *zigbee-tck-template.xml* file.

-During the CT operation, the ZigBeeHost service start() and stop() methods are called several times.
+During the TCK operation, the ZigBeeHost service start() and stop() methods are called several times.

-# ZED devices suitable for the CT
+# ZED devices suitable for the TCK

-According to all the constraints described above, the simplest ZigBee device that could be used to test with the CT an implementation of this specification is a ZigBee node implementing the Basic, OnOff and Identify server clusters.
+According to all the constraints described above, the simplest ZigBee device that could be used to test with the TCK an implementation of this specification is a ZigBee node implementing the Basic, OnOff and Identify server clusters.

-# Constraints on the ZBI for being testable with the CT.
+# Constraints on the ZBI for being testable with the TCK.

-Because of ZigBee licensing issues, the ZCLFrame implementation provided with the RI and the CT is not complete.
+Because of ZigBee licensing issues, the ZCLFrame implementation provided with the RI and the TCK is not complete.
 In particular, this implementation, cannot correctly marshal and unmarshal a *ZCLHeader*.

-The CT does expects to find a single ZigBeeHost service registered in the framework (the CT do not support multiple ZigBee radios).
+The TCK does expects to find a single ZigBeeHost service registered in the framework (the TCK do not support multiple ZigBee radios).